The Action of Young Subgroups on the Partition Complex: An EHP Sequence for Commutative Monoid Spaces

 A \textit{$J$-graded commutative monoid space} is a commutative monoid object in the symmetric monoidal category $\mathbf{Top}_\ast^J$.
 We write $\mathbf{CMon}^J$ for the category of $J$-graded commutative monoid spaces and let $\mathbf{T}$ be the monad on $\mathbf{Top}_\ast^J$ building the free such monoid. \end{definition}

 We will now unravel this definition.
-A $J$-graded monoid space $R$ consists of a pointed space $R$ together with a decomposition $\bigvee_{j\in J} R_j= R$, a continuous multiplication map $\cdot : R\times R\rightarrow R$, and a distinguished element $1\in R_0$, such that the following three conditions hold true: \begin{enumerate}[leftmargin=26pt] \item The multiplication is associative and commutative. \item The element $1$ acts as a unit and the basepoint $0$ satisfies $0\cdot x = 0$ for all $x\in R$. \item The multiplication respects the grading, i.e. $x \cdot y \in R_{j_1+j_2}$ for $x\in R_{j_1}$ and $y\in R_{j_2}$. \end{enumerate} Here we glued together all basepoints $0_j$ of $R_j$ to a single point $0$. \begin{theorem}[Schw\"anzl --Vogt \cite{schwanzl1991categories}] The category $\mathbf{CMon}_{}^J$ of $J$-graded commutative monoid spaces admits the structure of a cofibrantly generated model category, where a map $f$ is a fibration or weak equivalences if and only if the underlying map of in $\mathbf{Top}_\ast^J$ has the corresponding property. \end{theorem}
+A $J$-graded monoid space $R$ consists of a pointed space $R$ together with a decomposition $\bigvee_{j\in J} R_j= R$, a continuous multiplication map $\cdot : R\times R\rightarrow R$, and a distinguished element $1\in R_0$, such that the following three conditions hold true: \begin{enumerate}[leftmargin=26pt] \item The multiplication is associative and commutative. \item The element $1$ acts as a unit and the basepoint $0$ satisfies $0\cdot x = 0$ for all $x\in R$. \item The multiplication respects the grading, i.e. $x \cdot y \in R_{j_1+j_2}$ for $x\in R_{j_1}$ and $y\in R_{j_2}$. \end{enumerate} \begin{theorem}[Schw\"anzl --Vogt \cite{schwanzl1991categories}] The category $\mathbf{CMon}_{}^J$ of $J$-graded commutative monoid spaces admits the structure of a cofibrantly generated model category, where a map $f$ is a fibration or weak equivalences if and only if the underlying map of in $\mathbf{Top}_\ast^J$ has the corresponding property. \end{theorem}

 Any cofibration $f$ in $\mathbf{CMon}^J$ can be written as a retract of a transfinite composition of \textit{relatively free} maps $A\rightarrow B$, i.e. maps given by pushouts \begin{diagram} & \mathbf{T}(X) & \rTo^{ \mathbf{T}(f)} & &\mathbf{T}(Y) \\ & \dTo & & \SEpbk & \dTo \\ & A & \rTo & &B \end{diagram} for $f : X \rightarrow Y $ pointwise a coproduct of generating cofibration of pointed spaces.